altcp/next_day_equity_outlook/README.md

 ## Discussion

 I aim to write clear, simple and clean code so that others can inspect, maintain or append with ease.
-Sponsoring me helps others navigate better and with simplicity as it allows me to focus on delivering a better product or thing than on paying the bills.<br/><br/>
+Sponsoring me helps others navigate better (e.g., with speed, simplicity and etc.) as it allows me to focus on delivering a better product or thing than on paying the bills.<br/><br/>

-You can do this thru GitHub Sponsors when and if it is made available to me.<br/><br/><br/>
+You can do this thru GitHub Sponsors if and when it is made available to me.<br/><br/><br/>

 ## Disclaimer

-Ideal Condition(s) are a set of assumptions taken in some model(s).
-The world we live in is seldom or never ideal.
+Ideal Condition(s) are a set of assumptions taken in some model(s) used in Fundamental Analysis.
+Despite such formal methods, the world we live in is seldom or never ideal.
 Making considered or control assumptions simplify the complex world we live in and such is often or can be the manner in which the scientific community communicates.<br/><br/>

-The techniques being automated here are not immune to such assumptions or assumptions in general.<br/><br/>
+The techniques being automated here are not immune to such assumptions or assumptions in general.
+While over time I can or may code out such formal methods, it cannot with or without relevant alternative data sources truly replace the standard provided by the attestation process or the additional due diligence conducted on the buy-side.
+It is the sum of these that approximates Idea Conditions.<br/><br/>

 The outlook provided by the automation is therefore not definative in nature but indicative with varying degree(s) of error.
 This is the general case or the case for all types of financial analysis.
-Without tired and tested Artifical Intelligence, it is up to the user to make the necessary inference and to exercise prudence in execution.<br/><br/>
+Without proven Artificial Intelligence and despite a provision for alternative data sources thru a function implementing the use of that, it is up to the user to make the necessary inference using acumen and to exercise prudence in execution.<br/><br/>

 Nonetheless, everyone should exercise caution when reviewing the output of the automation and should seek independent financial advice when unsure before making any type of financial decision(s).<br/><br/>